+6.1 Fire Detection Systems

+- 6.1.1 Staff will remain vigilant and a fire watch will take place during and following hot works and at the end of the working day. - 6.1.2 In addition, an 8 camera multi-detection (combined flame, smoke & thermal detector) system will be in place.
+Where this detects an increase in heat or other indicator of a fire the Company Control Room will be automatically notified and foam cannons will be automatically triggered, directly targeting pre-set suppression zones. - 6.1.3 Fire detection systems will be certified to UKAS accreditation standards.

+6.2 Fire Suppression

-- 6.1 Fire Detection Systems - 6.1.1 Staff will remain vigilant and a fire watch will take place during and following hot works and at the end of the working day. - 6.1.1 In addition, a CCTV system will be in place above the waste bays.
-This will comprise 8 multidirectional cameras providing good cover across the MRF.
-Where a fire is detected the Company Control Room will be automatically notified and the foam cannon will be automatically triggered. - 6.1.2 Fire detection systems will be certified to UKAS accreditation standards. - 6.2 Fire Suppression - 6.2.1 Foam cannons will be located in the roof of the building.
-These will be directed towards the waste storage bays where combustible waste is stored. - 6.2.2 The foam cannons can be operated by: - a control panel at the site entrance; - remotely via the control room; or - automatically by the infrared heat detection system. - 6.3 Active Firefighting - 6.3.1 A member of staff will act as the trained fire warden and will give a lead in managing any incident involving a fire.
+- 6.2.1 An automatic UKAS accredited foam cannon system will be located in the roof of the building.
+If a fire is detected, the cannon will be automatically directed towards the waste storage bays where combustible waste is stored, providing oscillations to give maximum suppression and cooling into the area.
+The foam expands to provide highly effective fire suppression and suffocation. - 6.2.2 The foam cannons can be operated by: - a control panel at the site entrance; - remotely via the control room; or - automatically by the infrared heat detection system. - 6.2.3 In the event of a fire, smoke and heat vents in the building roof will automatically open.
+As the name suggests, these serve to release smoke and heat from the building.
+This allows for cooling, a better air supply and better visibility to improve safety for firefighters.

+6.3 Active Firefighting

+- 6.3.1 A member of staff will act as the trained fire warden and will give a lead in managing any incident involving a fire.
 The priority will always be to ensure personal safety and to ensure the building is evacuated and staff are protected. - 6.3.2 Active firefighting may also be employed where it is safe to do so.
-Fire extinguishers will be located around the building, as shown on Drawing PWS-MRF2000. - 6.3.3 Fire extinguishers will be used only by staff trained in their proper use. - 6.3.4 Where it is safe to do, so the fire extinguishers will be deployed to extinguish small fires.
+Fire extinguishers will be located around the building, as shown on preliminary drawing SHF2000. - 6.3.3 Fire extinguishers will be used only by staff trained in their proper use.

+6.3.4 Where it is safe to do, so the fire extinguishers will be deployed to extinguish small fires.